abendrothj/baseX/README.md

-# BaseX: A Base8/Base32/Base64 Encoder/Decoder
+# BaseX: A Base8/Base32/Base64 Encoder/Decoder in C

 BaseX is a command-line tool for encoding and decoding files using the Base8, Base32, and Base64 formats.
 It provides a straightforward interface for transforming file content into these formats or decoding them back to their original state.